 How to Deal with Plagiarized Content?

-Plagiarism occurs for a number of reasons.
+Plagiarism occurs for several reasons.
 You might have created a new URL or page for an existing product and updated it with the same content.
 Even though your intentions aren’t wrong, it might affect your search engine rankings.
-In this scenario, you can opt to use 301 redirects that will direct the traffic from an old URL to a new one.
-For the detection of plagiarized content, you can move towards the use of technology.
+In this scenario, you can use 301 redirects to direct the traffic from an old URL to a new one.
+To detect plagiarized content, you can move towards the use of technology.

 Final Words